shautvast/notes/Vegan cheese/Rejuvelac.md

-Finally got round to making gluten-free rejuvelac from buckwheat grains (not kasha that won’t sprout)
+Friday: Finally got round to making gluten-free rejuvelac from buckwheat grains (not kasha that won’t sprout)

 1. soak them for a couple of hours
 2. Rinse